corda/corda/docs/source/corda-configuration-file.rst

   *Default:* not defined

 notary
   Optional configuration object which if present configures the node to run as a notary.
-If part of a Raft or BFT-SMaRt cluster then specify ``raft`` or ``bftSMaRt`` respectively as described below.
-If a single node notary then omit both.
+If running as part of a HA notary cluster, please specify the ``serviceLegalName`` and ``mysql`` configuration as described below.
+For a single-node notary only the ``validating`` property is required.

   validating
     Boolean to determine whether the notary is a validating or non-validating one.